 When being a child, I used to look forward to every important day.

-The day my grandmother came to visit me, or when it was my time to spent the night with her.
-My birthday, a holiday trip, whatever… I looked forward to it, my childish eyes widely open in naiveness, as only a child could feel.
+The day my grandmother came to visit me, or when it was my time to spent the night with her, my birthday, a holiday trip, whatever… I was really looking forward to it, my childish eyes widely open in naiveness.
+A feeling only a child could feel.

 One day, I looked so much forward that someday I turned out feeling disappointed after the event took place.
 I could not believe that the day I was looking forward to became such a big disillusion.
 Once I discovered this feeling, I completely turned over to the other side.
 Always being afraid of being disappointed in what happened.
 Always scared of what might happen.